 What to Do if You Notice Early ADHD Symptoms

-- Talk to Teachers or Caregivers: Share observations to see if early ADHD symptoms occur in multiple settings.
+- Talk to Teachers or Caregivers: Share observations to see if early symptoms occur in multiple settings.

 - Consult a Pediatrician or Specialist: Early evaluation can lead to proper diagnosis and intervention.